mit-rss/wall_follower/README.md

 With everything powered on, you can connect directly to the car using:

     ssh racecar@192.168.0.[CAR_NUMBER]

-TODO: The new cars do not have numbers?

 The password is ```racecar@mit```.
 If you can't connect make sure you are still on the correct Wi-Fi network.

 The car is running Ubuntu just like the virtual machine.